 Université Sorbonne-Paris-Cité (USPC) (the community of universities) and the EHESP have come together to create a Chair dedicated to the study of the exposome.
 This Chair, which will receive 3-years’ financing, is set up at the LERES – Laboratory for environment and health studies and research, an analytical chemistry R&D platform of the IRSET – Research institute for environmental and occupational health (UMR 1085) and of the USPC.

-Arthur David, specialist in metabolomics and doctor of environmental chemistry, holds the chair.
+Arthur David, specialist in metabolomics and PhD in environmental chemistry, holds the chair.
 Visit its personal home page

-A design engineer has recently joined the team.
+A research assistant has recently joined the team.

-In order to meet this objective, the 1st step consists of implementing and developing non-targeted, sensitive and robust new test methods, adapted to human biological matrices (blood, placenta, amniotic fluid etc.) which can be applied to epidemiological studies (of which mother-child cohorts) in order to identify the relevant contaminant mixtures.
+In order to meet this objective, the 1st step consists of implementing and developing new sensitive and robust untargeted analytical methods, adapted to human biological matrices (blood, placenta, amniotic fluid etc.) which can be applied to epidemiological studies (of which mother-child cohorts) in order to identify the relevant contaminant mixtures.
 New tools relying on these non-targeted methods will also be developed in order to study the mechanisms of action of the contaminant mixtures identified.

 The recently developed exposome concept, refers to the study of the totality of all human environmental (non-genetic) exposures from conception onwards.